top of page

 "The Glory has departed from Israel for the ark of God has been captured."
 (I Samuel 4:22)

 In between the first defeat that resulted in the loss of 4,000 lives (I Samuel 4:2) and the second defeat that resulted in the slaughtering of 30,000 (4:10), the decision was made by the elders to bring the Ark into their realm.
 "Let us bring the ark of the Lord's covenant from Shiloh, so that he may go with us and save us from the hand of our enemies" (4:3).
-A maneuver to do something external in order to bring God into the picture.
-In order to get the desired physical outcome.
+A maneuver to do something external to bring God into the picture.
+To get the desired physical outcome.

 But God cannot be manipulated by His people, and He's always about internal response.
 The prophet Joel put it this way: "Rend your heart and not your garment" (2:13), because God's people had a propensity for being adulterous within the covenant relationship they had with the One True God—the God who had brought them out of bondage into the promised blessings of His abundant goodness.